 - You can understand people talking in English on radio and television programmes.

-FCE has five papers – Reading, Writing, Use of English, Listening and Speaking.
-Each paper contributes 20% towards the final result.
+FCE has four papers – Reading and Use of English, Writing, Listening and Speaking.

 Candidates are expected to be able to understand the main points in a text, deduce meaning, identify text structure and extract specific details.